MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/device-dsm-action-descriptions.md

 ms.assetid: cc64c7ad-7d1c-45c7-b236-a43e57086f8d
-keywords: Storage Data Set Management Actions, Data Set Management Actions, DSM Actions ms.localizationpriority: medium ms.date: 08/232019
+keywords: Storage Data Set Management Actions, Data Set Management Actions, DSM Actions ms.localizationpriority: medium ms.date: 08/23/2019
 ---

 # DEVICE_DSM_ACTION Descriptions

 This page describes the DEVICE_DSM_ACTION constants that can be used to perform a data set management (DSM) action on a device's data set.
 These constants are defined in *ntddstor.h*.
-The nondestructive actions are identified.
-These actions will not alter any data.
+Actions identified as nondestructive will not alter any data.
 See [Data Set Management Overview](data-set-management-overview.md) for information on how a DSM action is processed.

 | DEVICE_DSM_ACTION Constant | Description |
 | -------------------------- | ----------- |